gpcarpen/quicker-start/guide.md

   -     clients-create -S -v -N my_client -D "Client used for app development"

   -     auth-tokens-create -S
+  -     (note) if asked for an authentication token, use the command "auth-tokens-refresh -S"

   - At this point you can check to make sure that the agave API has been installed by running the commmand `apps-list`.
 If all worked correctly then this command should list all publicly available apps.
   - If everything is installed correctly you can move forward from this point in the future without having to run the above setup.